gianmarco-todesco/epicycles/README.md

 # epicycles
-Compute epicycles for a given path
+JavaScript program to compute epicycles for a given path.
+Demo in https://gianmarco-todesco.github.io/epicycles/.

 ## Code
-Just plain JavaScript.
+This is just plain JavaScript.
 No libraries or framework.
 It uses ES6.
 Possibly it does not work on every browser

-##
+## Licence